gloveboxes/Creating-an-Azure-IoT-Central-Application-Hands-on-Lab/README.md

    ![connection string](images/raspberr-pi-connection-string-completed.png)

-5. Next run the simulator by clicking on the **Run** button.
+5. Next, run the simulator by clicking on the **Run** button.
 The simulator will start to send telemetry to the Azure IoT Central Application you created.

     ![run raspberry pi simulator](images/raspberry-pi-run-simulator.png)